-With advanced safety features and technology more readily available and affordable, now more than ever car manufacturers are really stepping it up.
+With advanced safety features and technology more readily available and affordable, now more than ever car manufacturers are really stepping up their safety game.

 Safety is clearly becoming the new standard, and car manufacturers are including safety features like crash avoidance, backup cameras, and blind-spot detection as standard features in their new models.
-But are insurers taking the same initiative?
-Since safety features help reduce the chances of accidents, drivers with safer cars should be rewarded with discounts, right?
+However, it shouldn’t just be the manufacturers who are pioneering the cause.
+So are insurers taking the same initiative?
+Since safety features help reduce the frequency of accidents, drivers with safer cars should be rewarded with discounts, right?

 Whether you’re looking for economy or luxury, here’s a look at seven of the safest cars